2023 Fifth Biennial AOD Awards for the NSW Non-Government Sector

 The Justice Medal is presented to an individual for outstanding achievement in improving access to justice in NSW, particularly for socially and economically disadvantaged people.
 This may have been demonstrated in a range of activities over an extended period or work over a shorter period but of exceptional impact.

-For over 25 years, Alison has dedicated her personal and professional life to assisting vulnerable members of the community and their families to access support for their legal problems.
-She is currently the CEO of the Community Restorative Centre Inc. (CRC), a specialist service for prisoners, people on release from prison, and their families, that aims ‘to change lives and reduce crime’.
+For more than 25 years, Alison has dedicated her personal and professional life to assisting vulnerable members of the community and their families to access support for their legal problems.
+She is currently the CEO of the Community Restorative Centre Inc., a specialist service for people with a history of involvement in the criminal justice system, people on release from prison, and their families, that aims ‘to change lives and reduce crime’.

-Alison’s work at the Centre has spanned two decades and her achievements include growing the Centre from a base of 20 to 60 staff, securing funding to expand CRC into a multi-disciplinary, cross-portfolio service for clients, and creating a work culture that encourages staff retention.
+Alison’s work at CRC has spanned two decades and her achievements include growing the organisation from a base of 20 staff to 60, securing funding to expand CRC into a multi-disciplinary, cross-portfolio service for clients, and creating a work culture that encourages staff retention.

 Under her leadership, CRC has rebuilt and developed partnerships with key stakeholders, and the organisation has earned respect as a knowledgeable, competent and trusted service provider.

-Prior to CRC, Alison was a youth worker and sexual assault worker in Australia and the UK, and she continues to keep in touch with people she has helped in the past.
-As a community worker, Alison has been described as being ‘in a class of her own’ and as someone who genuinely cares about people.
-As the leader of CRC, she has been credited as having a significant role in improving service delivery for prisoners and their families, and ensuring they have a voice in law reform.
+Prior to coming to CRC, Alison was a youth worker and sexual assault worker in Australia and the UK, and she continues to keep in touch with people she has helped in the past.
+As a community worker, Alison has been described as being “in a class of her own” and as someone who genuinely cares about people.
+As the CEO of CRC, she has been credited with having a significant role in improving service delivery for people with lived experience of incarceration and their families, and ensuring they have a voice in law reform.